SignPath/website/docs/documentation/directory-synchronization.md

 **Group mapping:**
 * Groups are mapped using their `displayName` attribute.
 If a group does not exist in SignPath yet, it will be created.
 * Groups in SignPath do not have a "role" and are usually used for assigning _Project_ or _Signing policy_ specific permissions to a group of users (such as _Approver_ or _Submitter_ permissions).
 When synchronizing such groups, you can define _RegularUser_ as a role.
+* Currently, only one level of group membership is supported.
+Users are only synchronized if they are direct members of the synchronized group.

 </div>